fnep/aplot/Readme.md

 ### Installation

-1. Checkout the repository and install vial `python3 -m aplot` (where aplot is a path to checkout).
+1. Checkout the repository and install via `pip3 install ./aplot` (where `./aplot` is a path to checkout).
 2. (optional) Add your preferred call to your `~/.profile` to show it on login.

 ### Usage